-The underlying theory of change is that the provision of clean energy training, in combination with wraparound support, and help with job placement, will increase participants' earnings.
-Participating providers are generally providing these supports, although the treatment contrast, or the difference between these services and those provided to individuals assigned to the control group (and not eligible for clean energy job training) varies across the three remaining training providers as follows:
+The underlying theory of change is that the provision of clean energy training, along with wraparound support and job placement, will increase participants' earnings.
+Participating providers are generally providing these supports, although the treatment contrast, or the difference between these services and those provided to individuals assigned to the control group (and thus not eligible for clean energy job training) varies across the three remaining training providers as follows:

-- Building Skills NY: The treatment contrast entails clean energy job training with additional career services compared to no training or services. - The HOPE Program: The treatment contrast consists of clean energy job training with career services compared to career services alone, without any technical training. - Nontraditional Employment for Women: The treatment contrast comprises clean energy job training with career services compared to other technical training (not in clean energy) with career services. - As noted in the prior report, the College of Staten Island and Hudson Valley Community College exited the study.
+- Building Skills New York: The treatment contrast entails clean energy job training with additional career services compared to no training or services. - The HOPE Program: The treatment contrast consists of clean energy job training with career services compared to career services alone, without any technical training. - Nontraditional Employment for Women: The treatment contrast comprises clean energy job training with career services compared to other technical training (not in clean energy) with career services. - As previously noted, the College of Staten Island and Hudson Valley Community College have exited the study.